HarperDB/documentation/site/versioned_docs/version-4.4/technical-details/reference/resource.md

 This defines the sort order, and should be an object that can have the following properties:

-- `attributes`: The attribute to sort on.
+- `attribute`: The attribute to sort on.
 - `descending`: If true, will sort in descending order (optional and defaults to `false`).
 - `next`: Specifies the next sort order to resolve ties.
 This is an object that follows the same structure as `sort`.